 Dr. Bill Corcoran, co-lead author of the study and Lecturer in Electrical and Computer Systems Engineering at Monash University, said, “We’re currently getting a sneak-peak of how the infrastructure for the internet will hold up in two to three years, due to the unprecedented number of people using the internet for remote work, socializing and streaming.
 It’s showing us that we need to be able to scale the capacity of our internet connections.”

 “What our research demonstrates is the ability for fibers that we already have in the ground, thanks to the NBN project, to be the backbone of communications networks now and in the future.
 We’ve developed something scalable to meet future needs.”

 “And it’s not just Netflix we’re talking about here – it’s the broader scale of what we use our communication networks for.
 This data can be used for self-driving cars and future transportation, and it can help the medicine, education, finance, and e-commerce industries, as well as enable us to read with our grandchildren from kilometers away.”

 To demonstrate the impact of optical micro-combs on optimizing communication systems, scientists installed 76.6km of ‘dark’ optical fibers between RMIT’s Melbourne City Campus and Monash University’s Clayton Campus.
 Australia’s Academic Research Network provided the optical fibers.

-Within these fibers, researchers placed the micro-comb – contributed by Swinburne University, as part of a broad international collaboration – which acts like a rainbow made up of hundreds of high-quality infrared lasers from a single chip.
+Within these fibers, researchers placed the micro-comb – contributed by Swinburne University as part of a broad international collaboration – which acts like a rainbow of hundreds of high-quality infrared lasers from a single chip.
 Each ‘laser’ can be used as a separate communications channel.